JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/navigation.md

 ## Symbol Navigation

-If there is no direct navigation available under the caret, then the platform proceeds with `Symbol` navigation.
+If there is no direct navigation available under the caret, then the IntelliJ Platform proceeds with `Symbol` navigation.

 After obtaining the target symbols by resolving a [reference](declarations_and_references.md#references), the IntelliJ Platform computes the navigation targets.